Hyper-Complementarianism & Domestic Abuse

 In hyper-complementarianism, wives are told that it is their purpose in life to do the will of their husbands and that they best serve God through serving not God directly but their husbands and meeting his desires.
-There is a darker layer to all of this, I do not want to be crass or disrespectful, but often wives are also treated as sex servants/slaves.
+There is a darker layer to all of this as often wives are also often treated as sex servants/slaves.
 Despite husband’s devaluing their wives every day they still expect sex from their wives every night.
-Often, they will wield the Bible as a weapon against their wives and use I Corinthians 7:5 to demand sex from their brides despite them not doing anything to woo them.
+Often, they will wield the Bible as a weapon against their wives and use passages of scripture like I Corinthians 7:5 to demand sex from their brides despite them not doing anything to woo them.
 This dynamic is one that wives are often forced to live under because on top of these challenges also comes the concept of marital permanence.

 Marital permanence is the idea that God forbids divorce for any reason.
 For most of history, this view was more prevalent in Roman Catholic circles primarily due to the sacramental nature of marriage.
 In Protestant circles, due to theologians like John Piper, this view began to become more and prominent despite the exegetical obstacles for such a position.
-I am in no way seeking to accuse men like Piper of abusing women, I am confident theologians like him came to their conclusions regarding permanence out of a genuine desire to honor God’s word, but the view has still caused a profound degree of damage in the church.
-When men are granted power and authority over their wives and are then told that no matter how they treat their wives their spouses must stay married to them, the floodgates of abuse have been open; especially for insecure men who view wielding power as a means of obtaining personal significance.
+When men are granted power and authority over their wives and are then told that no matter how they treat their wives their spouses must stay married to them, the floodgates of abuse have been opened; especially for insecure men who view wielding power as a means of obtaining personal significance.